Toqozz/toqozz.github.io/_posts/2019-11-01-thousands-of-meshes.markdown

 You can still grab the instanceID to do per-mesh customizations via `MaterialPropertyBlock`s (see color array), but you'll probably need to use a custom shader:

-> *A custom shader is only required if you're customizing per-mesh properties;*
+> *A custom shader is only required if you're customizing per-mesh properties.*

 ```c
 Shader "Custom/InstancedColor" {